agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 ### Client HTTP request
 ----

-Once a client successfuly initiates a TCP connection with the server, it prepares an HTTP request according to the specification of the HTTP protocol to be sent to the host.
+Once a client successfully initiates a TCP connection with the server, it prepares an HTTP request according to the specification of the HTTP protocol to be sent to the host.

 Various information is included in the form of headers.